dscho/xkcd/content/comics/2025-11-24-fifteen-years.md

 ---
 {{incomplete transcript|Don't remove this notice too soon.}}

+[The panels from the older strips are presented in gray.]

 **From [[1141: Two Years]]**

 [Randall (drawn as Cueball) and Randall's fiancée (drawn as Megan) sit on a bed, Randall's fiancée is talking on the phone.
 The person she is talking to, a doctor holding a clipboard, is shown inset.]